May 28 –30, 2021, to be held online

 Yale University ( 耶鲁大学)

-Smart technologies and new pedagogies in Chinese language teaching and research
+Online pedagogy, and smart technologies in Chinese language teaching and research

 1. Abstract and Paper Submissions

-Full paper (by 06/15/2020): Submission of full paper is optional but encouraged.
+Full paper (by 04/30/2021): Submission of full paper is optional but encouraged.
 It will be included in the conference proceedings.
-No more than 6 pages.
+Suggested number of pages is 6.
 Include (1) title of the paper (in both Chinese and English), (2) abstract (in both Chinese and English), (3) author’s name, affiliation (in both languages if applicable), email address, (4) body text (Chinese or English), and (5) references.
-More details will be available on the conference website in mid-April, 2020.
+Please visit the Submission page for paper template and other details for submission information.

 2. Workshop Proposal Submissions

-Submit a one-page proposal for a 50-minute workshop including the title and description of the workshop, targeted audience, intended outcomes, and equipment need (workshop participants are expected to bring their own equipment).
+Submit a one-page proposal for a 50-minute workshop including the title and description of the workshop, targeted audience, and intended outcomes,

 Each presenter can submit up to two paper abstracts.
 In case of slot limitations, multiple-paper presenters will be asked to select one paper to present.